Eve Pownall

-Eve Pownall MBE (1901–1982) was an Australian writer for children and historian who was born in Sydney, New South Wales.
+Marjorie Evelyn "Eve" Pownall MBE (née Sheridan; 12 January 1902 – 15 November 1982) was an Australian writer for children and historian.
+Her best known work was The Australia Book (1952).
+She was a founding member of the Children's Book Council of Australia (CBCA), and the Eve Pownall Award for Information Books is presented each year by the CBCA in her honour.

+Early life and education

-Pownall was the eldest of three children and lived in Kiama, Windsor, Muswellbrook and Sydney before attending North Sydney Girls' High School.
-She undertook a secretarial course before finding work at Fox Films and then at Metro-Goldwyn-Mayer Ltd until her marriage to Leslie Pownall in December 1929.
-The couple were to have two children.
+Marjorie Evelyn Sheridan was born on 12 January 1902 in Kings Cross, Sydney, Australia, the eldest of three children.
+Her father was Percival Joseph Sheridan and her mother Evelyn Irene, née Lane.
+The family lived in Kiama, Windsor, Muswellbrook, and Sydney, where Eve attended North Sydney Girls High School.

+She undertook a secretarial course before finding work at Fox Film and then at Metro-Goldwyn-Mayer, until her marriage in December 1929.

-She began to review children's literature for Australasian Book News and Literary Journal, and later began writing children's fiction and non-fiction of her own.
+Pownall began to review children's literature for Australasian Book News and Literary Journal, and later began writing children's fiction and non-fiction of her own.
 She was appointed an MBE in 1978 and was the first recipient of the Lady Cutler award for distinguished service to children's literature in New South Wales.

-Pownall was a founding member of the Children's Book Council of Australia (1945) and was associated with the Council for the rest of her life.
-The Children's Book Council presents the annual Eve Pownall Award for Information Books in her honour.
+Pownall was a founding member of the Children's Book Council of Australia (CBCA) in 1945, and was associated with it for the rest of her life.

+Recognition and honours

+Pownall was appointed a Member of the British Empire (MBE) in 1978, for services to literature.

+She was the first recipient of the Lady Cutler Award for Distinguished Services to Children's Literature in New South Wales.

+The CBCA presents the annual Eve Pownall Award for Information Books in her honour.